Find out about rates payment plans and postponements.

 Use the rates rebate calculator to work out if you're eligible and what you might get.
 It could be up to $750.

 When to apply for a rebate

-The Rates Rebates Scheme is funded by Government, but you apply through the Department of Internal Affairs.
+The Rates Rebates Scheme is funded by Government.
+You apply through the Council but the Department of Internal Affairs manages the Scheme.

-The Government has two main options for supporting homeowners with their rates payments: The Accommodation Supplement and the Rates Rebate Scheme.
+The Government has other options for supporting homeowners with their rates payments: